 The time it takes to become a foster parent in Wisconsin can vary based on the foster agency you license with.
-Typically, getting a foster care license can take anywhere from three to nine months.
-Getting a foster parent license depends on how quickly you complete the steps required and most importantly, how well staffed and organized the foster agency you have chosen is.
+Typically, getting a Wisconsin foster care license can take anywhere from three to nine months.
+Getting a license depends on how quickly you complete the steps required and most importantly, how well staffed and organized the foster agency you have chosen is.
 Community Care Resources promises to walk you through the licensing process in a timely manner.
 It will require patience because the process is lengthy but it will be worth the wait.
 Most foster parents are licensed in 3-5 months and get their first placement shortly thereafter.

 But I meet the requirements to become a foster parent.